Innvenio/Diagonal-Slider/README.md

 # DiagonalSlider
-jQuery plugin to create a Diagonal Slider
+jQuery plugin to create a Diagonal Slider.<br/>
+The diagonal image slider  works like an accordion that when you mouse hover it expand each image.
+Also you can add a title to the image to give a brief description.

 <br/>
 <strong>Demo</strong>